Isla-lab/Isla-lab.github.io/_pages/team.md

 # Group Members

- Multiple Master and Bachelor thesis are available in our research group are currently available.
+ Multiple Master and Bachelor thesis are currently available in our research group.
 If interested, please email to [isla.univr@gmail.com](mailto:isla.univr@gmail.com) or to [alessandro.farinelli@univr.it](mailto:alessandro.farinelli@univr.it).
 Please specify which area interests you:

 * Artificial Intelligence algorithms (Deep Reinforcement Learning) for Autonomous Surface Vehicles.
 * Situation Awareness and Safe Navigation for Drones.